Shujian-He/BiliMagicMarketScraper/README.md

    python3 db.py
    ```

-   to manually save data in CSV files into the database.
+   to manually save data from CSV files into the database.

 ## How can I use the data